MythicAgents/poseidon/documentation-payload/poseidon/commands/cat.md

 +++

 ## Summary
 Cat a file via golang functions.
+If the file size is greater than 5 * CHUNK_SIZE (typically 512kb) then cat won't return the contents of the file and will instruct you to download the file instead.

 - Needs Admin: False
 - Version: 1